Alexandros32/Portfolio/assets/README.md

 ### USER STORIES

-•	As a potential employer I might also require a cover letter and a completed application form from you.
+- As a potential employer I might also require a cover letter and a completed application form from you.
-•	As your professional mentor I would also like to see more projects in your portfolio in the future
+- As your professional mentor I would also like to see more projects in your portfolio in the future.
-•	As a potential employer I want to be able to see  your social media links  in your CV so that I can learn more about you.
+- As a potential employer I want to be able to see  your social media links  in your CV so that I can learn more about you.

 BUTTONS
 TOGLER ICON